Yelnya Swamp

+History

+Yelnya Swamp is one of the oldest swamps in Belarus and was formed 12821 – 13114 years ago.

 Biodiversity

 Yelnya swamp is a stopping point for birds that migrate from the north through Belarus for wintering in Israel and North Africa.
 About 50 pairs of cranes stay here for nesting.

 More than 405 species of plants grow in the bog, 13 of them are listed as an endangered species.
 Approximately 150 bird species live and nest here.